djkoloski/davidkoloski_me/content/blog/abstract_types_in_rust_1.md

 +++
-title = "Abstract Types in Rust" description = "impl Trait was born wrong, but we can make it right" slug = "abstract-types-in-rust" date = 2022-02-19
+title = "Abstract Types in Rust 1" description = "What is impl Trait?" slug = "abstract-types-in-rust-1"
+date = 2022-02-19
 [taxonomies]
 categories = ["rust"]
 tags = ["rust"]
 +++

-## This post is not ready to share yet

-This post is still undergoing review and critique.
-If you're here by chance or follow the RSS feed, please do not share this post yet.
-It will be ready soon!
+{{ not_ready() }}

 ## Foreword

-This article is both an explanation and criticism of `impl Trait`.
+This series is both an explanation and criticism of `impl Trait`.
 A large portion of this text is dedicated to explaining and understanding the properties of `impl Trait`, but it is not _solely_ an explainer.
-If you're already familiar with the properties and mechanics of `impl Trait`, you can skip to [this section](#impl-trait-and-a-new-type-abstraction-operator) to get to the meat of the criticism and the new ideas.
+If you're already familiar with the properties and mechanics of `impl Trait`, you can skip to [the next post](abstract-types-in-rust-2) to get to the meat of the criticism and the new ideas.

 I believe that the current implementation of `impl Trait` is confusing and non-orthogonal.
 I propose an alternative formulation of `impl Trait` that is more intuitive, restores orthogonality to the feature, and enables more precise and flexible use of abstraction.